NuttidaLab/NeuralDecoder/source/5_spaces.rst

 5: Spaces
 =========

 In this tutorial, we will demonstrate how to use RepKit to measure the similarity between a set of networks and visualize their model space.
-We will use the `model_space` module from the `RepKit.space` package to measure the pairwise cosine similarity between the networks and visualize their 2D embedding using multidimensional scaling.

 Importing the necessary modules
 -------------------------------